Edgenesis/shifu.dev/blog-tech/2022-10-18-shifu-cloud.md

 # Shifu Cloud Debut

-On 2022.10.18, [Shifu Cloud](https://shifu.cloud) was officially announced to the public, and users can quickly integrate their devices into ***Shifu*** by visually configure the devices they need to access.
+On 2022.10.18, [Shifu Cloud](https://shifu.cloud) was officially announced to the public, and users can quickly integrate their devices into ***Shifu*** by simply filling in fields in the UI.

 In this day's live online demonstration, Yang Xijie from Edgenesis demonstrated how to use [Shifu Cloud](https://shifu.cloud) to access three physical devices and develop applications based on them.
 Let's review the process together!